Ancient Rome - From Rise to Divide

 From 113-101 BC, the Roman Republic had to fight the Cimbrian War in southern and central Europe against the Germanic tribes who migrated from Denmark.
 After initial defeats, the Romans were able to beat their opponents, who threatened even their homeland.
 In 63 BC, Romans completely captured Anatolia (Turkey) after their victory in the Mithridatic Wars (three wars from 88-63 BC).

-Famous Roman leader Julius Caesar fought Gallic Wars (58-50 BC) against the numerous Gallic tribes, and victory in these wars helped them occupy the whole of modern-day Belgium and France.
-During Gallic Wars, Caesar also attacked Britain in 55 and 54 BC.
-Romans set up a friendly king in Britain after their victory.
-Between 49-45 BC, the Great Roman Civil War was fought between Julius Caesar against Roman Senate led by Pompey.
-Caesar became victorious in the war.
-Caesar was assassinated in 44 BC by a group of senators.
+Famous Roman leader Julius Caesar fought the Gallic Wars (58-50 BC) against the numerous Gallic tribes, and victory in these wars helped them occupy the whole of modern-day Belgium and France.
+During the Gallic Wars, Caesar also invaded Britain in 55 and 54 BC, and the Romans set up a friendly king in Britain after their victory.
+Between 49-45 BC, the Great Roman Civil War was fought between Julius Caesar and the Roman Senate led by Pompey.
+Caesar became victorious in the war but was assassinated in 44 BC by a group of senators.

 Roman Empire